progmaticltd/homebox/README.md

 - Automatic LUKS setup for the ISO image installer.
 - Add a caldav / carddav server (Any that works with LDAP authentication)
 - Tor, torrent download station, etc...
-- Add a jabber server (Any that works with LDAP authentication)
 - Add optional components (e.g. [Gogs](https://gogs.io/), [openvpn](https://openvpn.net/), [Syncthing](https://syncthing.net/), etc)
 - Test other mail systems, like Cyrus, Sogo, etc.